Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Problem Formulation

 where $\partial_x \CTSF(x, \hat x) = \frac{\partial\CTSF(x, \hat x)}{\partial x}$ and $\partial_{\hat x} \CTSF(x, \hat x) = \frac{\partial \CTSF(x, \hat x)}{\partial \hat x}$. \end{definition}

-The ct-SF's concept, as outlined in Definition~\ref{def: SF-continuous}, intuitively implies that if the output trajectories of ct-NCS and its ct-ROM begin from close initial states (as ensured by condition~\eqref{eq: con1-def-cont}), they will remain close over time (as ensured by condition~\eqref{eq: con2-def-cont})~\cite{tabuada2009verification}.
+An SF intuitively implies that if the initial outputs of \(\CT\) and \(\CTROM\) are close (as ensured by condition~\eqref{eq: con1-def-cont}), they will remain close over time (as ensured by condition~\eqref{eq: con2-def-cont})~\cite{tabuada2009verification}.

-\begin{remark}[\textbf{Interface Function}]\hlabel{rem: interface-cont} Condition~\eqref{eq: con2-def-cont} essentially indicates the existence of a function $u = u_{\hat{u}}(x, \hat{x}, \hat{u})$ that satisfies this condition.
-This function, referred to as the \emph{interface function}, makes a bridge between the control inputs $u$ and $\hat{u}$, facilitating the refinement of a synthesized control input $\hat{u}$ for $\CTROM$ into a control input $u$ for $\CT$.
-In Section~\ref{Sec: data-continuous}, we formally design such an interface map using data as one of the key contributions of our work. \end{remark}
+\begin{remark}[\textbf{Interface Function}]\phantomsection Condition~\eqref{eq: con2-def-cont} essentially indicates the existence of a function $u = u_{\hat{u}}(x, \hat{x}, \hat{u})$ that satisfies this condition.
+This function, referred to as the \emph{interface function}, establishes a bridge between the control inputs $u$ and $\hat{u}$, facilitating the refinement of a synthesized control input $\hat{u}$ for $\CTROM$ into a control input $u$ for $\CT$.
+In Section~\ref{Sec: data-continuous}, we formally design such an interface function using data, which constitutes one of the key contributions of our work. \end{remark}

-The following theorem highlights the importance of ct-SFs by measuring the closeness between the output trajectories of a ct-NCS $\CT$ and its ct-ROM $\CTROM$~\cite{zamani2017compositional}.
+The following theorem highlights the importance of SFs by measuring the closeness between the output trajectories of a ct-NCS $\CT$ and its ct-ROM $\CTROM$.